A family of sharp inequalities on real spheres: Local Brascamp--Lieb inequalities

 \section{Local Brascamp--Lieb inequalities}

-Local analogs of Brascamp--Lieb inequalities, i.e. inequalities of the form \eqref{BLineq} where the integration on the left-hand side is over the ball $B(0,R)$, were first considered by Bennett, Carbery, Christ and Tao in \cite[Section 8]{BCCT08} and \cite{BCCT10}.
-More recently the growth rate in the parameter $R$ was studied in the case of weak Brascamp--Lieb inequalities (i.e. local inequalities with functions that are constant at certain scales) by Maldague \cite{Maldague19} and Zorin-Kranich \cite{ZK19}, with applications respectively to Multilinear Kakeya inequalities and Kakeya--Brascamp--Lieb inequalities.

-As an application of the inequalities found in Section \ref{ineqSection} we derive some local Brascamp--Lieb inequalities associated to orthogonal projections on subspaces associated to a basis $\{e_1,\dots,e_n\}$, i.e. inequalities on $\R^n$ of the form
+As an application of the inequalities found in Section \ref{ineqSection} we derive some local Euclidean Brascamp--Lieb inequalities associated to orthogonal projections on vector subspaces of $\R^n$ generated by collections of vectors in the basis $\{e_1,\dots,e_n\}$, i.e. inequalities on $\R^n$ of the form